Mayurji/Image-Classification-PyTorch/README.md

     - By using 3×1 and 1×3 filters, number of parameters = 3×1+1×3=6
     - Number of parameters is reduced by 33%

-* If we looking into InceptionV1 i.e. GoogLeNet, we have inception block which uses 5x5 kernel and 3x3 kernel, this technique can reduce the number of parameters.
+* If we look into InceptionV1 i.e. GoogLeNet, we have inception block which uses 5x5 kernel and 3x3 kernel, factorizing technique can reduce the number of parameters in the networks.

 Other Changes:

 From InceptionV1, we bring in Auxillary classifier which acts as regularizer.
-We also see, efficient grid size reduction using factorization instead of standard pooling which expensive and greedy operation.
+We also see, efficient grid size reduction using factorization instead of standard pooling which is expensive and greedy operation.
 Label smoothing, to prevent a particular label from dominating all other class.
 </p>
 <img src="Images/inceptionv3.png" alt="InceptionV3">